 - Berlinale festival, European Film Market and TV conferences

-- London: two-week LFS workshop featuring masterclasses and visits to top UK production companies and broadcasters.
+- London: LFS workshop features masterclasses and visits to top UK production companies and broadcasters.

-- Visit to Cannes MIPTV: access to multiple networking events, conferences, new media sessions and screenings.
+- Visit to Séries Mania in Lille: access to multiple networking events, conferences, new media sessions and screenings.

-The programme’s final Pitch Session introduces SERIAL EYES participants to the industry, with a pitch presentation series offering unparalleled direct access to TV executives from across Europe.
+Participants benefit from multiple coaching and pitching opportunities with the advisory board and with professionals during the London visit and at Séries Mania.
+The programme’s Final Pitch Session in May introduces SERIAL EYES participants to the industry, offering unparalleled access to TV executives, producers and agents from across Europe.

 German.
 Studied theater, film and television at the Ruhr-Universität Bochum.
 Kathrin worked at several internet agencies and at the theatre Berliner Ensemble before starting as assistant to the director at the DFFB.
 Since 2014 she is head of the International Programms / Public relations at the DFFB.

 SERIAL EYES is funded with the support of Creative Europe – MEDIA Programme of the European Union with additional support provided by Medienboard Berlin-Brandenburg, Vivendi, RTL, Atlantique Productions, Real Film and Makever.